 - Paragraph 38 of IAS 2 dealing with recognition of inventories as an expense based on function-wise classification, has been deleted keeping in view the fact that option provided in IAS 1 to present an analysis of expenses recognised in profit or loss using a classification based on their function within the entity has been removed and Ind AS 1 requires only nature-wise classification of expenses.
-However, in order to maintain consistency with paragraph numbers of IAS 2, the paragraph number is retained in Ind AS 2. - 2 Omitted6
+However, in order to maintain consistency with paragraph numbers of IAS 2, the paragraph number is retained in Ind AS 2. - Following paragraph numbers appear as 'Deleted' in IAS 2.
+In order to maintain consistency with paragraph numbers of IAS 2, the paragraph numbers are retained in Ind AS 2: - (i) Paragraph 2(a) - (ii) Paragraph 19. - 3.
+Paragraphs 40-40D and 40F related to effective date have not been included in Ind AS 2 as these are not relevant in Indian context.
+However, in order to maintain consistency with paragraph numbers of IAS 2, these paragraph numbers are retained in Ind AS 2.

-6 Omitted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to omission, paragraph read as under:
+Omitted vide Notification No. G.S.R.
+365(E) dated 30th March, 2016 and, thereafter, inserted vide Notification No. G.S.R.
+310(E) dated 28th March, 2018.